rackerlabs/rackspace-how-to/content/rackspace-pdr/rackspace-pdr-aws.md

 - Be a Rackspace AWS customer
 - A minimum of two(for H/A) threat manager appliances per VPC contianing monitored instances.
-- At least one threat manager per AZ containing monitored instances.
+- At least one threat manager per AZ containing monitored instances
 - Egress and Ingress firewall rules as defined in the sections below

 ##### For Rackspace manged AWS accounts